damilojohn/PacMan-RL/README.md

 # PacMan-RL
-A reinforcement learning agent that plays  PacMan
+RL agent that plays PacMan using openAI GYM